whirl-wind/personal-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Digital Fabrication
+  - Inverse Fabrication Design
   - Physical Simulation
-  - Inverse Problems
+  - Animation Retargeting
   - Geometry Processing

 # Education to show in About widget